edenreich/definition-driven-development/README.md

 ## Todos

-- [ ] search for OAS gRPC templates to generate the proto files
 - [ ] cover virtual services / mocked services
 - [ ] generate metrics based of customisations attributes in the OAS